-Regular physical activity boosts your immune system, prevents chronic conditions, and even helps to fight anxiety and fear.
+Regular physical activity boosts your immune system, prevents chronic conditions, and even helps to fight anxiety and depression.

 Physical therapists encourage Americans to keep moving.
 They are movement experts who improve quality of life through hands-on care, patient education, and prescribed movement.

 The strategies and tips in this article are provided by physical therapists.
-Following these tips can help you stay active and maintain your flexibility and strength, and do not require access to a gym.
+Following these tips can help you stay active and maintain your flexibility and strength.
+And, they do not require access to a gym.

 Three Strategies for Keeping Your Body Healthy